aimtiaz11/ball-hole-assignment/README.md

 ## Running the solution

 This solution is developed using Java 8 and Maven to manage dependencies (like JUnit).
-The idea is to showcase a single function in the `BallAssignmentCalculator.java` which tries to solve the above problem.
+The idea is to showcase a single function in the `BallAssignmentCalculator.java` which tries to solve the above problem using some functional programming techniques of Java 8.

 There is no main method and as such this project does not run as an executable application.